tdwg/bdq/tg2/_review/docs/supplement/index.md

 Over the course of the development of the Tests, we encountered significant difficulties with choices of words.
 In the original formulation of the Framework (Veiga 2016), different words were used to describe parallel concepts at the levels of data quality needs, solutions, and reports, and the words used for fundamental concepts overlapped with those for derived concepts.
 We have settled on Criterion, Dimension, and Enhancement as the words for fundamental concepts, and variations on Validation (Validation, ValidationMethod, ValidationAssertion), Issue, Measure, and Amendment for derived concepts.
 It was very late in development of the Test Specifications that we realized that the heart of what we were calling 'Validation' mapped to the derived concept of CriterionInContext/ContextualizedCriterion in the Framework (Veiga et al. 2017), so we have renamed Framework concepts for clarity.

-Early on we recognized that the Data Quality Framework required us to frame MultiRecord Measures in order to support the formal requirements in the framework for Quality Control and Quality Assurance, which are defined as only involving Measures.
+Early on we recognized that the Data Quality Framework required us to frame MultiRecord Measures in order to support the formal requirements in the Fitness For Use Framework for Quality Control and Quality Assurance, which are defined as only involving Measures.
 We recognized that these would be simple, repetitive, formal statements about the results of Validations, so we put off defining these until very late in the process.
 They proved straightforward to frame and then generate from the set of adopted SingleRecord Tests.

 ### 3.1 Test Types